danwdart/websites/posts/draft-people-never-listen.md

 Authoritarian leader tries to control people's privacy, they are advised not to, they end up being deposed.

 It goes on...

+I wonder if it's a comment on authority not thinking properly?